Svendolin/All-kind-of-Webprojects/readme.md

 **Some Notes about SASS / SCSS:**
 * SASS is a CSS preprocessor, which means that it extends the CSS language, adding features that allow variables, nested rules, mixins (*), inline imports, and more.
 It also helps to keep things organised and allows you to create style sheets faster.
 * SASS is completely compatible with all versions of CSS but needs to be compiled into CSS before it can be used in a browser.
-* (*) Mixins are a way to reuse styles.
-They are similar to functions in that they take arguments and return a value.
-They are different in that they are not limited to returning a single value.
-They can also output multiple lines of CSS.

 **What's the difference between SASS and SCSS?**
 * SCSS still uses {} like: